 Search engines put a lot of weight on page titles and headings.
 It’s important to have your primary keyword in the title to let search engines and people know exactly what the page is about.
 However, the title is not enough to determine how valuable the information on the page is.

 Search engines also analyze headings to determine the major ideas being presented on the page.
 This helps search engines evaluate whether your page has any information that’s related to the user’s search query.

-Headings also help site visitors quickly understand what’s going to be discussed on the page even if they’re just quickly scrolling past your page.
-When visitors spend more time on a page, your site becomes more valuable and click-worthy in the eyes of the search engine.
+Headings also help site visitors quickly understand what’s going to be discussed on the page even if they’re just quickly scrolling through it.
+When visitors spend more time on a page, your site becomes more valuable and click-worthy in the eyes of Google and other search engines.

 Getting to the top of search results is not an easy process.
 You can, however, take a few cues from the top sites that show up on the first page of the keyword you’re targeting.

 Compare your content with your competitors’ pages and look for important keywords you might be missing.
 You don’t have to reinvent the wheel.
 If their method works, there’s no reason yours shouldn’t as long as you’re providing content that delivers lots of value to the reader.

 A brand new site will have difficulty ranking up because it won’t have any authority or credibility on the web.
 Fortunately, you can speed up this process by getting other sites to link to your pages and blog posts.

 When search engines crawl an established site that already ranks pretty well and sees a link to your page, some of that credibility becomes associated with your page.
 SEO professionals often refer to this attribute of website relevance and popularity as ‘link juice’.
 You can transfer some of that link juice over to your site whenever a more popular site links to it.